kiwi2kiwi/Hebbian/README.md

 # Hebbian
 Looking for a set of rules that enables neurons to learn.
-The learning is not goal oriented.
+Learning should not be goal oriented.
 The network should decide by itself what it wants to learn.
 Trying to make neurons that can learn by themselves without instructions from the outside.
 Each neuron should only receive information from the neurons it's connected to.
-I would summarize this as "Autonomous neuron anarchist learning rules" I haven't decided if I want to keep it unsupervised, semi-supervised or supervised.
+I would summarize this as "Autonomous neuron learning rules" I haven't decided if I want to keep it unsupervised, semi-supervised or supervised.
 Also haven't decided if the random distribution of neurons in a sphere between input and output should be kept or if a preexisting rough neuron structure is essential for the ability to learn on a certain dataset.
 If you want to try this out but don't get it working or don't understand something, contact me and I'll add more comments for explanation.